declanvk/gutenberg-analysis/README.md

 ### Acquire Data

-This must be run from the top level directory of the project
+Run this script from the top level directory of the project.

 ```
 ./scripts/run_complete_pipeline
 ```

+**WARNING** - This script will run for several hours.
+Make sure you'll be uninterrupted for an extended amount of time.

 ### Data Directory Layout